MarinaChau/F1-Hackathon-2022/README.md

 ## Prediction model

+We tested several models for the weather prediction challenge.
+Among our experimentations, we focused on Recurrent Neural Networks (RNNs), in the form of LSTM Networks and GRU Networks, as well as Transformer architecture.

+Our best performing model is the LSTM model.
+It has been trained with roughly 80% of the dataset.

+We are proud to report the following test set evaluation metrics:
+*      Forecast at T+5 : weather type Categorical Accuracy, rain percentage Mean Absolute Error
+*      Forecast at T+10 : weather type Categorical Accuracy, rain percentage Mean Absolute Error
+*      Forecast at T+15 : weather type Categorical Accuracy, rain percentage Mean Absolute Error
+*      Forecast at T+30 : weather type Categorical Accuracy, rain percentage Mean Absolute Error
+*      Forecast at T+60 : weather type Categorical Accuracy, rain percentage Mean Absolute Error

 ## Data Augmentation

 On day 1, we jumped into the challenge trying to work with the csv version of the dataset.
 We quickly realized that the json contained far more information (~250 sessions vs ~50 for the csv).
 As all our Exploratory Data Analysis pipeline was build around the csv format, we developped a small script to transform the data to a relational model.
 It really helped to be able to work on Oracle Cloud with huge amount of RAM to load the data in a single batch and transform it.